m00racle/weather-app-testing/README.md

 Note in this step there will be a patch first on the **com.mooracle.web.FlashMessage** that is the mistake on **String** type of status field it supposed to be **Status** which enum is coded inside that class.
 This is a problem since in the FavoriteController class we use this status as flag for the flash message thus it invoke an error in the IDE.

+# Config package
+We will start working on the **com.mooracle.config** package.
+To do this we will make a new branch in the Git and GitHUb VCS called config-package.
+We will start from Application config and moving towards most specific Template config.
+Each entry will only be recorded in the Git VCS log both in IDEA and GitHub.